rmusser01/Infosec_Reference/Draft/Career.md

 		* Sharing for context.
 	* [Reverse interview](https://github.com/viraptor/reverse-interview)
 		* This is a list of questions which may be interesting to a tech job applicant.
 The points are not ordered and many may not apply to a given position, or work type.
 It was started as my personal list of questions, which grew over time to include both things I'd like to see more of and red flags which I'd like to avoid.
 I've also noticed how few questions were asked by people I interviewed and I think those were missed opportunities.
+	* **Interview Questions**
+		* 4 categories of questions: Connect, Culture, Challenges, Close
+			1. How did you come to work here?
+			2. What do you love most about working here?
+			3. Tell me about the most successful hire and why?
+			4. Who didn't succeed as a new hire and why?
+			5. Tell me about the company's biggest challenge this year and how will this job help to solve it?
+			6. How will I measure my performance so I know I'm having a positive impact?
+			7. If there were some skills or experience that you wish I had, what would they be?
+			8. What are the next steps in the process?
 * **Loyalty**
 	* [Loyalty and Layoffs - David Brady](https://whydavewhy.com/2013/08/16/loyalty-and-layoffs/)
 * **Management**<a name="mgmt"></a>